ietf-wg-acme/acme/draft-ietf-acme-acme.md

 function and the order in which messages are sent.

 In most HTTPS transactions used by ACME, the ACME client is the HTTPS client and the ACME server is the HTTPS server.
-The ACME server acts as an HTTP and HTTPS client when validating challenges via HTTP.
+The ACME server acts as a client when validating challenges: an HTTP client when validating an 'http-01' challenge, a DNS client with 'dns-01', etc.

 ACME servers SHOULD follow the recommendations of {{?RFC7525}} when configuring their TLS implementations.
 ACME servers that support TLS 1.3 MAY allow clients